alxroyer/scenario/doc/src/advanced.launcher.rst

     :start-at: class DemoArgs
     :end-before: def _checkargs

-The :py:meth:`scenario.args.Args._checkargs()` method may be overloaded in order to check additional constraints, after the arguments have been parsed, and the :py:class:`scenario.args.Args` attributes have been updated:
+The :py:meth:`scenario._args.Args._checkargs()` method may be overloaded in order to check additional constraints, after the arguments have been parsed, and the :py:class:`scenario._args.Args` attributes have been updated:

-- Start or finish with calling the mother class's :py:meth:`scenario.scenarioargs.ScenarioArgs._checkargs()` method.
+- Start or finish with calling the mother class's :py:meth:`scenario._scenarioargs.ScenarioArgs._checkargs()` method.
 - This method is expected to return ``True`` or ``False`` whether an error has been detected or not.

 ..
 Overload of the `_checkargs()` method.